PhaserEditor2D/PhaserEditor/docs/canvas.rst

                            the name of the file.
 ``baseClass``              The name of the extended class, for example a custom ``MySprite`` class that extends ``Phaser.Sprite``.
 ``userCode``               A series of chunk of codes that the user can insert into the generated code.
 In the `User code`_ section we explain this in details.
-``lang``                   The language or format of the code: JavaScript or TypeScript.
+``lang``                   The language or format of the code: JavaScript 5, JavaScript 6 or TypeScript.
 ``generateOnSave``         By setting it to ``false`` it disable the automatic code generation.
 ========================== ======================================================